-- There are also two chalets operated by Belton, the Sperry and Granite Park, and both require you to hike to them.
+- There is also a chalet, the Granite Park, (with sad regrets, Granite Park’s sister chalet, the Sperry, burned down during a forest fire in 2017) though you will need to hike to reach the chalet.
 It’s not a rough hike, but you’ll need to allow at least 3 hours if you take a more scenic and the less strenuous route.
-Once there, meals can be arranged but note that showers are not available and toilets are of the rustic variety!
+Once there, meals can be arranged for additional cost.
+Note that showers are not available and toilets are of the rustic variety!
 However, this is an unmatched experience and a way to access a completely different historical experience of the park.
 Pricing is around $200 per night for one person.
 We’ve yet to do this, however, it’s going to be our choice method for our next trip to Glacier!

 - There are many accommodation options outside of the park, which is dotted around the edges with small and modest towns full of everything from 1 star to 4 star accommodations and several inviting B&B’s.